Dressings & Stitches

 SLEEPING

 You may sleep flat or on your side with a pillow to support your back.
-Be mindful not to put pressure on your breasts for the first week.
+Be mindful not to put pressure on your breasts for the first few weeks.

 MEDICATION